Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

-Building a YouTube-like System the Simple Way: AWS Lambda and S3
+Building a YouTube-like System with AWS Lambda and S3 Building a YouTube-like System with AWS Lambda and S3

 Summary